raul-dunca/CyberStudents-advent-of-ctf2024/Day18/trng.md

 print(f"Recovered x: {data_4010:#016x}")
 ```

 Basically, I just applied the general formula and did the calculations in the opposite order.
 The numpy function just bounds the variable `data_4010` to not exceed 64 bits.
-Then I just connected to the server, used the encoded hex values printed as input for my program and got the secret number.
+Then I just connected to the server, used the encoded hex values printed as input for my program, and got the secret number.

 `csd{M47H_15nT_7H4t_5cARY_N0w_15_I7?}`